 Niko Shefer is an international academic with decades of experience teaching classes on English literature.
-He is presently enjoying his career working with the University of Oslo in Oslo, Norway.
+He is presently enjoying his career working with the University in South Africa.

 In addition to teaching, Niko Shefer learns every day.
 Lifelong students like Mr. Shefer enjoy learning, and they constantly seek new ways to expand their horizons.
 If you don’t make time for learning in your life, reasons like those below might motivate you to pick up some new books (and skills):